reynabxr/Amigos/README.md

     ```

 4. **Select your device**:
-    - Select the device that you wish to run the app on.
-It should be the first one listed.
+    - When prompted, select your iPhone from the list (it should be the first one).
-    - Press Enter.
-Wait for the app to build and install on your device.
+    - Press Enter and wait for the app to build and install on your device.

 5. **Trust the Developer Certificate**:
    - On your iPhone, go to Settings > General > VPN & Device Management.